HENRY AND JOAN LEE SCULPTURE ENDOWMENT

 In 2016, the Friends established the Henry and Joan Lee Sculpture Endowment in honor of the Lees’ legacy of commitment to the parks and their sculpture.
 The fund’s mission is to provide for the ongoing care of the public art in the Common, Garden and Mall, the largest concentration of public art in the city.

-For more information contact Mary Halpin at (617) 723-8144 or via email at firstname.lastname@example.org.
+For questions or more information, please contact Hannah Williamson, Development Associate, at 617-723-8144 or firstname.lastname@example.org.
 Contributions can be sent via mail to the Friends of the Public Garden, 69 Beacon Street, Boston, MA 02108 or can be made online.